JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.3/Notes.md

 - data and recoures can be shared between clients

 **Disadvantages**
-- single point of failure 0 if the server fails then the terminals fail
+- single point of failure, if the server fails then the terminals fail
 - expensive to set up
 - proffesionals required to maintain the server